RichardSun026/Lead/frontend/RealtorInterface/LeadReports/README.md

 Help me create a Reports for easy accses to lead information,

-each report should be accesed by a link which is url/LeadReports/:phone
+each report should be accessed at `https://www.myrealvaluation.com/console/reports/:phone`

 all information form the report should come from supabase.